hexalang/Hexa/docs/reference.md

 	case /hi/i: // Regex is fine too console.log("Regex")
-	case _: // NOTE exhaustive match by default, requires `_` to be present if not all cases are covered console.log("Other")
+	case _: // NOTE exhaustive match by default, requires `_` to be present if not all cases are covered
+		// NOTE only either `case wildcard?:` or `case _:` may be present console.log("Other")
-	case null: // NOTE `null` is checked in the order of cases, and may shadow `nullable?` cases or vice versa console.log("Null")
+	case null: // NOTE `null` is checked in the order of cases, and may shadow `nullable?` cases or vice versa
+		// NOTE only either `case wildcard?:` or `case null:` may be present console.log("Null")

 	// Nullable binding
 	case value?: // NOTE adding the `?` to a binding satisfies the exhaustiveness check for nullable types `T?`, whereas a standard binding does not console.log("Value:", value ?? "null")

+	// Named bindings are non-nullable and will require a corresponding nullable one for a nullable value case value: // Hexa enforces explicit null-handling console.log("Value:", value)

 	// Pattern guards
 	// NOTE guards bind the values as `@local` and `readonly` within the `if` itself for safety, `if let` skips nulls case value? if let value, value > 1, let alias = value: // In-guard bound values are available in the scope of the case console.log("Greater than 1:", alias)

-	// Safety check for wildcard patterns that capture the original value as-is
+	// Safety check for **wildcard** patterns that capture the original value as-is
 	// NOTE its a compile error to use a name that exists in the outer scope for a binding
 	// Here the `case other` has the same name as `let other` which is present in the same scope as `switch`
 	// Thus compiler requires either `(other)` syntax or renaming `case another`